seanghaeli/rcl-echo-cloud/docs/deployment_guide.md

 # Step 2: Lambda Function

 ## 2.1: Creating the Lambda Layer
-When an echo ultrasound is submitted to be processed, a Lambda function is triggered to perform inference on the view-classifier model on any .mat data loaded to S3 bucket, and uploads output to same bucket.
+When an echo ultrasound is submitted to be processed, a Lambda function is triggered to perform inference on the view-classifier model on any .mat data loaded to S3 bucket, and uploads output to the same bucket. **Make sure your default profile is configured.**

 1. Go to the directory <strong>/backend/lambda</strong> and execute:
 ```bash